 In the further discussion, the question arose as to what this statement (read in context) actually means.
 The bishop concerned claimed it simply meant taking cultural context into account.
 But that is clearly not the case.

 For one, the comment is explicit: we will not treat all people the same, regardless of ethnicity (‘race’).
 We will actually treat people differently on the basis of their ethnicity.
 That is what Farage means by ‘two-tier policing’ and the police document is quite explicit about that.
-This is what the police have now said explicitly that this policy document must be changed.
+This is why the police have now said explicitly that this policy document must be changed.

 And it goes further in explaining what that means.
 They seek to produce ‘equality of policing outcomes for people from different ethnic groups’ and this is expanded with a subheading lower down the document.